Your Ultimate Guide to Successful User Experience Research

 UX research step by step

 UX research methods depend on the phase of your product lifecycle: discovery, validation, prototyping or follow-up.
+They are very similar to those methods explained in one of our posts on how to do UX audit.
 Further, you’ll find typical examples of the methods used during each product phase.

 Discovery phase.
 Identifying the target audience’s problem.

 Interview.
 These are one-to-one discussions with potential end-users and stakeholders.
 UX researchers ask in-depth questions on a particular topic to learn the basics of people’s needs, areas of concern, motivations, pain points, and initial reactions.
 When you conduct an individual interview, consider writing an interview protocol for the interviewer to follow.
 Ask questions in a neutral manner and get permission to tape the sessions and have one or more note-takers.